Rail transport: Electric power introduced

-Italian railways were the first in the world to introduce electric traction for the entire length of a main line rather than a short section.
+Italian railways were the first in the world to introduce electric traction along the entire length of a main line, rather than on a short section.
 The 106 km Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
-In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high-voltage national networks.
+In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single-phase AC of the high-voltage national networks.

 An important contribution to the wider adoption of AC traction came from SNCF of France after World War II.
 The company conducted trials at AC 50 Hz, and established it as a standard.
-Following SNCF's successful trials, 50 Hz, now also called industrial frequency was adopted as standard for main-lines across the world.
+Following SNCF's successful trials, 50 Hz, now also known as industrial frequency, was adopted as the standard for main lines worldwide.